What is psikat?

 Shortcut Action

-Enter Play/stop from the beginning of the pattern
+Enter Play/stop from the beginning

 Space Play/stop from the cursor position

-Tab Toggle Write mode
+Tab Toggle arranger view

-Escape Clear selection, stop playback, or quit
+Escape Focus instrument panel, clear selection, stop playback, or quit

 Cmd/Ctrl+Z Undo